Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Results

-We consider a setup where each module of the computing architecture consists of a single communication qubit and a few memory qubits, as shown in Fig.~\ref{fig:weight_4_architecture}(a).
-The modules are arranged on a square lattice, and the communication qubits can establish entanglement with the nearest neighboring modules through optical links.
-We will assign one or two of the memory qubits in a module as data qubits of the code, while additional memory qubits are assigned as auxiliary qubits that can be utilized for the stabilizer measurements~\cite{Nickerson2013, PhysRevX.4.041041,10.1116/5.0200190}, as shown in Fig.~\ref{fig:weight_4_architecture}(a).
+We consider a setup where each module of the computing architecture consists of a single communication qubit (CQ) and a few memory qubits, as shown in Fig.~\ref{fig:weight_4_architecture}(a).
+The modules are arranged on a square lattice, and the communication qubits can establish entanglement with the nearest-neighboring modules through optical links.
+We will assign one or two of the memory qubits in a module as data qubits of the code, while additional memory qubits are assigned as auxiliary qubits that can be utilized for stabilizer measurements~\cite{Nickerson2013, PhysRevX.4.041041,10.1116/5.0200190}, as shown in Fig.~\ref{fig:weight_4_architecture}(a).

-Two qubit interactions are allowed between the communication and memory qubits within the same node.
-We do not consider direct two-qubit gates between the memory qubits.
-Such gates have to be effectively mediated via the communication qubit.
-The same argument applies to the measurement; only the communication qubit can be directly measured.
-For the other memory qubit measurement, one has to swap the memory qubit state to the communication qubit and carry out the measurement.
-This model is tailored to a broad range of quantum hardware based on defect color centers such as Nitrogen-Vacancy (NV)~\cite{PhysRevApplied.15.024049}, Silicon-Vacancy (SiV)~\cite{doi:10.1126/science.aah6875, PhysRevLett.119.223602,PhysRevB.100.165428, PhysRevLett.123.183602, knaut2024}, Tin-Vacancy (SnV)~\cite{PhysRevLett.119.253601, PhysRevX.11.031021, PhysRevX.11.041041}, and Silicon defect centers~\cite{afzal2024}, where the electronic spin states of the defect are optically addressable and can couple through a dipolar interaction to nearby nuclear memory spins.
+Two-qubit interactions are allowed only between the communication qubit and a memory qubit within the same node, and only the communication qubit can be directly measured.
+This model is tailored to a broad range of quantum hardware based on color centers such as Nitrogen-Vacancy (NV)~\cite{PhysRevApplied.15.024049}, Silicon-Vacancy (SiV)~\cite{doi:10.1126/science.aah6875, PhysRevLett.119.223602,PhysRevB.100.165428, PhysRevLett.123.183602, knaut2024}, Tin-Vacancy (SnV)~\cite{PhysRevLett.119.253601, PhysRevX.11.031021, PhysRevX.11.041041}, and Silicon defect centers~\cite{afzal2024} where the electronic spin states of the defect are optically addressable and can couple through a dipolar interaction to nearby nuclear memory spins.